azhao1981/system-design-primer/README.md

 You can configure the cache to automatically refresh any recently accessed cache entry prior to its expiration.

-Refresh-ahead can result in reduced latency vs read-through if the cache can accurately predict which items are likely to be needed in the future.
+Refresh-ahead can result in reduced latency vs read-through if the cache can accurately(精确地) predict(预测) which items are likely to be needed in the future.

 ##### Disadvantage(s): refresh-ahead